DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 9.md

 A function is a block of code that performs a specific task.
 To declare a function, you need to specify:

-- Specify access control: Decide if the function can be used by everyone or only within the contract.
+- **Specify access control**: Decide if the function can be used by everyone or only within the contract.
-- Use the fun keyword: This tells Cadence that you're creating a function.
+- **Use the fun keyword**: This tells Cadence that you're creating a function.
-- Give it a name: Choose a clear and descriptive name.
+- **Give it a name**: Choose a clear and descriptive name.
-- Define parameters (optional): If the function needs any information to work, list the parameters and their types.
+- **Define parameters (optional)**: If the function needs any information to work, list the parameters and their types.
-- Specify the return type (optional): If the function will give back a value, tell Cadence what type it will be.
+- **Specify the return type (optional)**: If the function will give back a value, tell Cadence what type it will be.

 Here's a basic example of a function declaration: